RobustBench: a standardized adversarial robustness benchmark

-\textbf{Evaluation of defenses.} The evaluation of robust accuracy on common corruptions \citep{hendrycks2019robustness} involves simply computing the average accuracy on corrupted images over different corruption types and severity levels.\footnote{A breakdown over corruptions and severities is also available, e.g., for CIFAR-10 models see: \url{ https://github.com/RobustBench/robustbench/blob/master/model_info/cifar10/corruptions/unaggregated_results.csv}} To evaluate the robustness of $\l_\infty$ and $\l_2$ defenses, we currently use AutoAttack \citep{croce2020reliable}.
-It is an ensemble of four attacks: a variation of PGD attack with automatically adjusted step sizes, with (1) the cross-entropy loss and (2) the difference of logits ratio loss, which is a rescaling-invariant margin-based loss function, (3) the targeted version of the FAB attack \citep{CroHei2019}, which minimizes the $\ell_p$-norm of the perturbations, and (4) the black-box Square Attack \citep{ACFH2020square}.
+\textbf{Evaluation of defenses.} The evaluation of robust accuracy on common corruptions \citep{hendrycks2019robustness} involves simply computing the average accuracy on corrupted images over different corruption types and severity levels.\footnote{A breakdown over corruptions and severities is also available, e.g. for CIFAR-10 models see: \url{ https://github.com/RobustBench/robustbench/blob/master/model_info/cifar10/corruptions/unaggregated_results.csv}} To evaluate robustness of $\l_\infty$ and $\l_2$ defenses, we currently use AutoAttack \citep{croce2020reliable}.
+It is an ensemble of four attacks that are run sequentially: a variation of PGD attack with automatically adjusted step sizes, with (1) the cross entropy loss and (2) the difference of logits ratio loss, which is a rescaling-invariant margin-based loss function, (3) the targeted version of the FAB attack \citep{CroHei2019}, which minimizes the $\ell_p$-norm of the perturbations, and (4) the black-box Square Attack \citep{ACFH2020square}.
+Each subsequent attack is run on the points for which an adversarial example has not been found by the preceding attacks.
 We choose AutoAttack as it includes both black-box and white-box attacks, does not require hyperparameter tuning (in particular, the step size), and consistently improves the results reported in the original papers for almost all the models (see Fig.~\ref{fig:analysis_leaderboard} (middle)).
-If in the future some new standardized and parameter-free attack is shown to consistently outperform AutoAttack on a wide set of models given a similar computational cost, we will adopt it as a standard evaluation.
+If in the future some new standardized and parameter-free attack is shown to consistently outperform AutoAttack on a wide set of models given a similar computational cost, we will adopt it as standard evaluation.